-Even though Boyer is still learning about football, he's still able to pass lessons onto his teammates from his time as a Green Beret.
-Mack said he likes having Boyer around because when players complain about what they might be eating that day, he'll let them know about being on a three-day mission with your food on you, likely getting no sleep in the sand, in triple-digit heat with 45 pounds of gear on your body.
+Mack likes having Boyer around because when players complain about what they might be eating that day, Boyer is quick to let them know about being on a three-day mission with your food on you, likely getting no sleep in the sand, in triple-digit heat with 45 pounds of gear on your body.

-“Your worst day here is better than their best day, is what he tells them,” Mack said of how Boyer addresses the team.
+“Your worst day here is better than their best day is what he tells them,” Mack said.
 “He says, 'You have no clue, and I don't want to hear you griping.'”

-Boyer has been though more life and death situations than any one person could possibly imagine.
-After fighting for the freedom of Americans everywhere, it's time for Boyer to enjoy the freedoms he helped preserve and live out one of the most unique stories Mack said he's ever been involved with.
+Boyer has been though more life and death situations than any one person could possibly imagine, or should have to endure.
+After fighting for the freedom of Americans everywhere it's time for Boyer to enjoy the freedoms he helped preserve and live out one of the most unique stories Mack Brown has ever witnessed.

 “I'm amazed,” Mack said.

-“It becomes surreal in our society that sports and military are alike – they're not,” Walters said.
+“It becomes surreal in our society that sports and military are alike.
+Tthey're not,” Walters said.
 “It's light years away.
 I've never feared for my life once playing football.”

-Even though he'll likely never hoist a Heisman Trophy or play in the NFL, Boyer is exactly the type of hero we can remember today.
+Even though he'll never hoist a Heisman Trophy and likely won't play in the NFL, Boyer is exactly the type of hero to be proud of today.

 It's a day when the real heroes of this great nation, like Nate Boyer, should be shown gratitude for making the ultimate sacrifice.